 Edward Thorndike, a psychologist in the 1920s, coined the term, “Halo Effect” which is the tendency for positive impressions of a person, brand or product in one area to positively influence one's perceptions in another .

 By choosing the right partner you can leverage this halo effect to lift the perception and value of your brand.
 Startup brand Mose attribute raising a $1 million funding round to the quality of their early partnerships.

 "Most businesses actually get zero distribution channels to work.
 Poor distribution - not product - is the number one cause of failure.” - Peter Thiel, PayPal co-founder and investor.

-Most businesses actually get zero distribution channels to work.
-Poor distribution - not product - is the number one cause of failure.” - Peter Thiel, PayPal co-founder and investor.
+Peter Thiel is really talking about the Placement P from the 4Ps of marketing.
 In other words, you can have the greatest product in the world but if you can’t get it in front of the right customers you will fail.
-Partnerships can help a lot with distribution.
+Partnership marketing can help a lot with that.

 There are many ways partners can help with distribution but one of my favourites right now is shared locations.
 Shared locations aren’t new but at the same time they haven’t always been mainstream.

 A shared location is where a partner provides an agreed area within their own space for the other partners brand.
 A store within a store is the classic example of this but it isn’t the only way to share space.

 We’ve seen a mini grocery store with specialist products inside a restaurant.
 An art gallery partnering with a cafe to display some of their artwork in front of hungry diners.
 A more established small brand might have a regular tent at a farmers market and you might be able to negotiate setting up a small stand to display your products with them.

 A distribution partnership isn't always about physical spaces or products though.
 Having your product or service listed on a partners website or on an online store increases distribution.
 Integrating your software with another software product also increases distribution.